vanoostrum/ai-assisted-development-workflow/gpt5-answer.md

 * **Contracts:** `/contracts/openapi.yaml`, `/contracts/schemas/*.json`.
 * **Tooling:** typegen (e.g., openapi-typescript / datamodel-codegen), Swagger UI in dev, Storybook (web) or Expo + story files (mobile).
 * **Version pinning:** lock files checked in; Renovate/Dependabot for controlled upgrades.

+> Follow-up:
+> - What are Black, ruff, Vitest?
+> - How to use typegen?
+> - What are Renovate and Dependabot and when are they needed?

 ## Phase 1 — Requirements & architecture docs (authoritative inputs)